yann-papouin/vscode-monolivia-theme/README.md

 ## How-To

 To quickly identify the selection, bind the `Developer: Inspecter Editor Tokens and Scopes` action.
-It's a lot easier to create/edit a them with this action shortcut.
+It's a lot easier to create/edit a theme with this action shortcut.

 ```